the right of the child.

 An adult child suffering from a severe illness or disability that impacts their ability to obtain or maintain work it would be impossible for them to become financially independent from their parents.
 This illness or disability may entitle them to child support.

 More often then not, the issue of if adult child support arises in circumstances when an adult child is attending post secondary school and as a result they are still financially dependent on their parents.
-The court [hyperlink to Farden v.
-Farden, 1993 CanlII 2570 (BC SC)] considers the following factors when determining if an adult child attending post secondary school is entitled to child support:
+In the leading case of Farden v.
+Farden, the court set out the following factors when determining if an adult child attending post secondary school is entitled to child support:

 - whether the child is enrolled in a course of studies and whether it is a full-time or part-time course;